lsergiozq/wuzapi/README.md

 in the WhatsApp protocol could break connections and will require a library update.

+## Customization of this project

+This project is based on WuzAPI,
+with modifications made to meet our specific needs.
+The main changes include improvements to the webhook structure,
+adjustments in message processing, and other optimizations
+for integration with our services.

 ## :warning: Warning

 **Using this software violating WhatsApp ToS can get your number banned**: